Main research themes :

 In the BFM approach, the turbomachinery rows are replaced by a volumic source term, which can be expressed analytically or extracted from reference simulations.
 Very significant cost reduction can be achieved (of about 1 to 2 orders of magnitude), because of a reduction in mesh size and the possibility to handle azimuthal distortion with a steady approach.

-A PhD (William Thollet) in collaboration with Airbus has started in 2014 on this method, focusing on fan/intake interactions for short intakes.
+A PhD (William Thollet) in collaboration with Airbus has started in 2014 on this method, focusing on fan/intake interactions for short intakes, as illustrated below.

 In the framework of the problematic of off-design flows in turbomachines as defined in the TMP group, the present research aims at developping and qualifying unsteady numerical methods, focusing on deterministic row interactions and off-design separated flows.

 - Aerodynamics of blade rows at windmill When a turbofan engine flames out during flight, the ram pressure at the fan inlet creates an internal flow that causes spool rotation and windmilling operation (corresponding to a freewheeling mode of the rotor).
 Simulating and understanding the aerodynamics of turbomachinery blade rows in windmilling is a key factor in the assessment of the relight capabilities of turboengines.

 - Validation against test bed turbofan tests : The DGEN 380 of Price Induction is a High-bypass-ratio geared turbofan engine.
 A fully-instrumented version of the DGEN 380 is on the test rig of ISAE, providing valuable data for validation.